TalKantor/ctf_writeups/HTB/Windows/toolbox.md

 management. </br>
 - Store passwords using strong adaptive and salted hashing functions with a work factor. </br>

-**Default Credential vulnerability:** Ensuring not to use a known and weak password , and making sure to change the original, default passwords. </br>
+**Default Credential Vulnerability:** Ensuring not to use a known and weak password , and making sure to change the original, default passwords. </br>